 Meaning "of or pertaining to the people; depending on the people," especially the common people, is from 1540s.
 Meaning "suited to ordinary people, easily comprehended" is from 1570s in English; hence, of prices, "low, affordable to average persons" (1859).

-The meaning "well-liked, admired by the people" is attested from c.
+The meaning "well-liked, admired by or enjoying the favor of the people" is attested from c.
 1600.
 Of art, entertainment, etc., "favored by people generally" from 1819 (popular song).
 Related: Popularly.
 Popular Front "coalition of Communists, Socialists, and radicals" is from 1936, first in a French context.

 Popular sovereignty, in U. S. hist., the theory that the right to decide whether slavery should exist in a territory rested with the people of that territory, and not with Congress.
 It was advocated especially by Democrats during the period 1847-61, and its leading champion was Douglas.
 It was often termed "squatter sovereignty," with which it was nearly identical.
 [Century Dictionary]